Below are the general guidelines for participating in discussions on this website. In general:

 - This is a place for thoughtful discussion.

-- Posts can use rich text, and must be longer than 140 characters.
+- Posts can use rich text, and must contribute to the topics being discussed.

 - Please be nice, if not your posts will be deleted and you’ll be banned.

 - Discussions are a space to enrich the posts and share your thoughts.

 This is a Civilized Place for Public Discussion

 Please treat discussions with the same respect you would a public park.
 Discussions on this site are a place to share knowledge and interests through ongoing conversation.

 Use these guidelines to keep this a clean, well-lighted place for civilized public discourse.